Argorant

 Official explanation of credit usage for emails, phones, enrichment, API usage, AI research, domains, mailboxes, and dialer activity.

-Official API overview describing people search, enrichment, company data, OAuth partner flows, and plan-gated API access.
+Official API overview describing people search, enrichment, company data, OAuth partner flows, and plan-based API access.

 Official API pricing note explaining that advanced API access depends on the Apollo plan and that search/enrichment endpoints consume credits.